 - Some brown felt (can be from a sleeve of a wool sweater)

 - Small balls of yarn in various colours

 - Needle & thread

-How to Make an Upcycled Sweater Christmas Tree Pillow
+How to Make A Christmas Tree Shaped Pillow

-- Next, lay your felted sweater out flat.
-Using the chalk mark out the biggest triangle shape the sweater will allow.
+Step 2: Next, lay your felted sweater out flat.
+Using the chalk, mark out the biggest triangle shape the sweater will allow.

-- Turn the pillow right sides out and stuff with fiberfill before sewing up the bottom.
-As there is not much sewing it can easily be done by hand if you don’t have a machine.
+Step 4: Turn the pillow, right sides out and stuff it with fiberfill before sewing up the bottom.
+There is not a lot of sewing, so it can be stitched by hand if you don’t have a machine.

-- Finally using the pompom maker make the pompom decorations in various colours and sew them to your tree.
-I made 10 pom poms to adorn my repurposed sweater Christmas tree.
+Step 5: Finally, using the pom-pom maker, make the decorations in various colours and sew them to your tree.
+I made ten pom poms to adorn my repurposed sweater Christmas tree.
 Or use buttons, ribbons, or any decorative materials to decorate your Christmas tree pillow.